We can split the types of MVPs into two categories: high-fidelity and low-fidelity. Here’s a brief rundown of their key characteristics:

 Landing pages: Create an engaging landing page that illustrates your value proposition.
 Sites like Product Hunt are a good place to start.

 Explainer videos: Design a short introduction video, ideal for sharing on social media platforms and forums.
+Tip: if the video is in the CMAF format you’ll ensure compatibility across various devices and platforms to maximize reach and impact.

 Advertising campaigns: With your customer research on hand, create targeted campaigns and test hypotheses by analyzing engagement data.